Zakayo Cheruiyot

+Early life and education

+Career

-Hon.
-Cheruiyot remains one of the greatest political pillars, having championed the formation of the United Republican Party (URP) which has since been dissolved and merged to form the Jubilee Party.
+Cheruiyot championed the formation of the United Republican Party (URP), which has since been dissolved and merged to form the Jubilee Party.
 He decamped to Chama Cha Mashinani together with former Bomet Governor H.E.
 Isaac Ruto.
 He once belonged to the Orange Democratic Movement and was elected to represent the Kuresoi Constituency in the National Assembly of Kenya since the 2007 Kenyan parliamentary election.

-He was re-elected as a Member of the National Assembly of Kenya under the new constitution for the Kuresoi South constituency in Nakuru County with the new United Republican Party (URP).
-He is a close ally of newly elected Deputy President William Ruto Samoei.
-He is friends with Emmanuel Kiprono Chirchir Kimberton, a consultant in Kimberton Consulting & Projects Limited, Head of Business and Marketing-Article Designs, Nairobi.

-During his term as the area MP for Kuresoi Constituency (2007-2013), Cheruiyot was a Commissioner at the Parliamentary Service Commission.
-In his other term as Kuresoi South Constituency legislator, he was a member of the Security Committee and House Business Committee of the Parliament as well as a Kenyan representative at the Pan-African Parliament based in South Africa.